 It doesn’t matter how angry you are or how fed up with the argument you have become.
 It is not only rude and hurtful but also not the most mature way to handle things.

 Remember that you are dealing with the challenge of distance, and your partner cannot follow you when you choose to walk away.
-So, if you get to a breaking point, ask for a recess.
+So, if you get to a breaking point and don’t want to talk anymore, ask for a recess.
 You can resume when you both feel calmer.

 Arguing when you are mad is never a good idea.
 In the heat of the moment, you might end up saying something that you won’t be able to take back.
 So, relax, take a breath, and then calmly present your point of view.
 That also makes it easier for your partner to understand where you are coming from.